 I have extensive experience in education and teaching having been a Teacher of Modern Languages, Head of Year and a Deputy Head Teacher.
 I was a founding tutor on the Teach First programme, and have experience in urban education and regeneration.
 I was Director of Foundation for Raising Achievement, a cross-borough regeneration project with Tower Hamlets, Newham, Bexley, Greenwhich and Lewisham.
 I hold a BA in Fine Art from the Cass School of Art, an MSc in Psychological Assessment in Organisations, an MIL in French, a postgraduate Diploma in Linguistics and have Qualified Teacher Status.

-I presented in Q-Art’s second ever crit at Central Saint Martins and now curate the annual Q-Art exhibition.
+I presented in Q-Art’s second ever crit at Central Saint Martins and was the curator of Q-Art’s annual exhibition from 2010-2014.
 I have been a practicing artist and independent curator since 2009, having previously taught Spanish and English.
 I have worked as a translator, being fluent in Spanish and French and can read Italian, Portuguese, Dutch, Japanese and German.
 I hold a BA in Fine Art from Goldsmiths, a BA in Linguistics from Universidad Complutense and a Postgraduate Diploma from the University of Westminster.

 With thanks also to: previous contributors to the Q-Art team – Emily Wallis, Craig Edwards, Charlie Wainwright, Peng Zuqiang, Jeff Ko; our designer Jens Dan Johansen; our website team Amy Downes, Jonas Skafte, Krishen Kanadia, and to workshop facilitator Jheni Arboine (profile coming soon).